Ready for a trip out on the waters off of Anna Maria Island? Because I know I am.

 The southernmost city on Anna Maria Island is Bradenton Beach.
 This city has a narrower coastline and is home to the infamous Coquina Beach, where you can find its namesake – tiny shellfish that burrow in the sand as the waves crash back out.
 You’ll find a fun concession stand with restrooms and showers available at there as well.
 You may even find some sharks teeth wash ashore toward the southern end of Coquina Beach!

 If you’re looking for a more peaceful, quiet beach day a few blocks up into northern Holmes Beach and southern Anna Maria City is the spot for you.
 From 50th Street to Spring Ave the beach is wide and walkers enjoy strolling, looking for shells and frolicking dolphins.
 Parking can be an issue here so please makes sure you park on the correct side of the street and only where the “beach access” signs are posted.
+Often people will factor this into their vacation plans.
+Many of the Anna Maria Island vacation rentals are located on quiet side streets steps from beach access.
+You can just grab your chair and towel and off you go.
+No parking problems at all!
 You won’t find any restrooms or foot washes along these areas, just soft white sand and beautiful aqua waters.

 Bean Point is located at the very tip of Anna Maria Island and it’s where the Gulf of Mexico and Tampa Bay meet.
 You can actually see the changing tides of the water!
 The only downfall to this amazing spot is that swimming is not recommended because of the risk for strong currents and riptides.
 But you will find that most people go for the views and the tranquility.